 Internal audit

-We have a professional, independent and objective internal audit service.
+We have now joined the Southern Internal Audit Partnership (SIAP) for the provision of its internal audit service.
 This represents a key element in our ability to meet the requirement of the Accounts and Audit Regulations 2015 that the council delivers good governance and reviews the effectiveness of the arrangements in place.

-Our internal audit section is required to operate in compliance with CIPFA’s Public Sector Internal Audit Standards (PSIAS), which encompass the mandatory elements of the IIA’s International Professional Practices Framework (IPPF).
+Internal audit is required to operate in compliance with CIPFA’s Public Sector Internal Audit Standards (PSIAS), which encompass the mandatory elements of the IIA’s International Professional Practices Framework (IPPF).

 Internal audit reports to both senior management and to members, via the Audit and Governance Committee (A&GC).
-The committee approves the section’s audit plans and receives update reports at its quarterly meetings.
+The committee approves the internal audit charter, the annual audit plan and receives update reports at its meetings.
+These can be found as agenda items on our Committees webpage.

 Constitution